8locktec/charities/README.md

     network to your local network and import the private key of account 0 from ganache-(cli).
 You can also connect with your remix instance if preferred.

 -   Important!
 Change to the front/src directory.
-Add a symlink director contracts to ..\\..\\build\\contracts in this directory in windows 10 with mklink contracts ..\\..\\build\\contracts /J under linux: Delete the folder contracts first.
+Delete the folder contracts first.
+Add a symlink director contracts to ..\\..\\build\\contracts in this directory in WIN 10 with

+>   mklink contracts ..\\..\\build\\contracts /J

+>   under LINUX cd src
+>   ln -s ../../build/contracts contracts

+-   go to front folder and start the dApp with npm start